HomeHow Litigation Costs Behave > Why cost outcomes can arise without error

 An issue is addressed because it has been raised.

-A step is taken because the timetable requires it.
+A step is taken because a timetable requires it.

-The question is rarely whether the process should continue.
+The question is rarely whether the process as a whole should continue.

-It is whether the next step should be taken.
+It is whether the next step is justified.

-In that setting, the threshold for action is low.
+In that setting, the threshold for action is relatively low.

-If a step appears justified in isolation, it is often taken.
+If a step appears reasonable in isolation, it is often taken.

-If a response is required within a timeframe, it is prepared.
+If a response is required, it is prepared.

 If further information may assist, it is pursued.